-A discussion with playwright David Henry Hwang (Soft Power) and the minds behind The Democracy Project at Federal Hall, including Michael R. Jackson (A Strange Loop) and Bruce Norris (Clybourne Park), as well as an opening night cabaret with Anthony Roth Costanzo are among the other offerings presented during the spring lineup.
+A discussion with playwright David Henry Hwang (Soft Power) and the minds behind The Democracy Project at Federal Hall, including Michael R. Jackson (A Strange Loop) and Bruce Norris (Clybourne Park).

 Performances are held in the Guggenheim’s Peter B. Lewis Theater.

 Two works honoring the dance scene in N.Y.C. are presented in this commission.
 A tribute to the voguing scene, New York is Burning by Omari Wiles, is performed by Les Ballet Afrik.
 Ephrat Asherie Dance company members perform Asherie’s UnderScored, inspired by the ever-changing landscape of the city’s underground house dance community.